Login

 What do “noise”1 and “dark trend” mean ?

-When you observe charts for stocks within the same sector, highly liquid assets, or cryptocurrencies, you’ll often find they move in sync.
+When you observe charts for stocks within the same sector, highly liquid assets, currencies, or cryptocurrencies, you’ll often find they move in sync.
 They rise and fall together, reflecting the overall trends of their sector, industry, or the broader market.

 Statistically speaking, these assets are highly correlated.
 This shared movement, which we refer to as “noise,” can make it challenging to identify when a specific stock, ETF, or cryptocurrency is beginning to gain momentum independently.

-Though it may appear as if we are buying or selling individual stocks, ETFs, or cryptocurrencies, what we’re actually trading are the overarching trends that influence the entire sector, industry, or market.
+Though it may appear as if we are buying or selling individual stocks, ETFs, currencies, or cryptocurrencies, what we’re actually trading are the overarching trends that influence the entire sector, industry, or market.
 This is especially true for cryptocurrencies, where their movements are largely influenced by two major players: ETH and BTC.

 At DarkTrend.com, we consider this shared, external influence as noise.
 By removing this noise, we can reveal the true, hidden trajectory of an asset, which we call the “dark trend” - an analogy to dark matter.
 This dark trend represents the individual momentum of the asset, independent of the broader market trends.